avrilfanomar/flexiblesearchbuilder/README.md

 All the elements of the builder chain are immutable (unless you pass a mutable parameter and then modify it), thus they can be safely reused among different queries.

-Here's the examples of using the flexible search query builder
+Here are some examples of using the flexible search query builder
 ```java
 import static de.hybris.platform.catalog.model.ProductReferenceModel.SOURCE;
 import static de.hybris.platform.catalog.model.ProductReferenceModel.TARGET;